coderamen666/srd-v3.5-md/epic/epic-spells.md

 higher-level spells are gone.
 In the case of prepared spells, the subject decides which spells to abandon at each level.
 If the subject has more than one standard action allowed in the round, he or she may spend those actions as he or she desires.
-The subject doesn't realize the spells or spell slots are gone until he or she tries to cast a spell and finds it unavailable.
+The subject doesn’t realize the spells or spell slots are gone until he or she tries to cast a spell and finds it unavailable.
 Abandoning a spell slot or losing a spell is standard action, but it does not draw an attack of opportunity.
 It is a